Frequently Asked Questions (or, questions that people are thinking, but don’t bother to ask)

 While not mentioned directly in the Bible, tracting is based on scriptural principles.
 Jesus said you can find out how to get eternal life by READING scripture (Luke 10:25-26, John 5:39).
 The apostle John concurred (John 20:31).
 Gospel tracts are powerful because they have the word of God on them, which is “quick, and powerful” (Hebrews 4:12).

 Before the printing press was invented in the 1400s (let alone cheap industrially manufactured paper of the 1800s and computerized word processors and printers of the 1900s), it was very expensive and impractical to produce gospel tracts.
 The Bible doesn’t mention gospel tracts because in the first 1400+ years of church history, Christians would have wasted a lot of time copying tracts by hand.
-But if the apostle Paul did have modern printing equipment, I’m sure he would have gladly printed gospel tracts by the thousands, since he expressed a willingness to use “all means” to get people saved (1 Corinthians 9:22).
+But if the apostle Paul did have modern printing equipment, I’m sure he would have gladly printed gospel tracts by the millions, since he expressed a willingness to use “all means” to get people saved (1 Corinthians 9:22).

 Why is your web address “.com” and not “.org”?